cyruz-git/DocsEmbedder/README.md

 </p>

-*DocsEmbedder* is a tool that allows to embed a set of documentation files, html related, inside a **PE** (portable executable) file.
+*DocsEmbedder* is a tool that can embed a set of html related documentation files inside a **PE** (portable executable) file.
 The documentation can then be referenced and visualized using the **res://** protocol with a compatible browser or ActiveX control.

 One of the way to embed a documentation is to write the desired markdown files, build a site with [MkDocs](http://www.mkdocs.org/) and then embed the resulting files with *DocsEmbedder*, flattening them first.
 This document is actually embedded in the binary release of *DocsEmbedder* and can be visualized clicking on its **Help** menu item.